Physics

 Possible career sectors include:

-All of the top universities in the country offer Physics as a degree course.
+All the top universities in the country offer Physics as a degree course.
 You can study it with Maths or other subjects if you so wish.
 An honours or masters degree is the first step on the university ladder and this could lead to research in cutting edge fields such as superconductivity and solid state physics.

 What do our students say about Physics?